Our Finance Degree Will Prepare You for Wall Street

 As a finance major at the University of New Haven, you will learn to be a skillful money manager with a deep understanding of the system, its inner workings, and the impact it has on the economy.
 You'll do this by having access to industry-standard finance data sets and tools, preparing you to earn an internship and to have your pick of potential career opportunities.

-Through this program, you will:
+Through the Finance degree, you will:

 - Study a wide range of domestic and international issues, including financial trends in modern society